 Saturday, Feb.
 19: 12-7 p.m.

 Biathlon - Football Field

-Event Notes Attendees are encouraged to bring bike or ski helmets to wear while participating in all activities.
+Attendees are encouraged to bring bike or ski helmets to wear while participating in all activities.
 Participants must wear rubber-soled shoes to access the ice for curling.
-All participants must sign waivers onsite before beginning activities.
+All participants must sign waivers before beginning activities.
 Waiver can be signed in advance here.

 USA Luge will create a special course on Ariens Hill for the Luge Challenge.
 Participants will compete in four categories (boys, girls, men and women) with a prize awarded to the fastest run in each group.
 Participants must be at least 9 years old and are encouraged to bring bike or ski helmets.
 Please note: To accommodate the luge course, Ariens Hill will be closed for tubing during the Titletown Winter Games.

 USA Curling will utilize a portion of the Titletown Ice Rink to create an instructional course for participants to learn how to curl.
-This event will also be open to participants in wheelchairs.
-Participants must wear rubber-soled shoes to access the ice for curling.
-Please note: Skating will remain open to the public at the normal hours of operation and admission rate throughout the weekend.
+This event will also be open to participants using wheelchairs.
+Participants must wear rubber-soled shoes or snow boots to access the ice for curling.
+Please note: Skating will remain open to the public at the normal hours of operation and admission rates will apply throughout the weekend.